The Path to Proton Structure at One-Percent Accuracy: Determination of the baseline dataset

 \item LHCb $W\to e$ 8 TeV.
 The $\chi^2$ of this dataset improves from 2.61 to 0.19, while the $\chi^2$ for all of the inclusive gauge boson production measurements (including other LHCb data) deteriorates significantly from 1.48 to 1.79.
 We discard the dataset from the baseline.

 \item ATLAS $t\bar{t}$ $\ell$+jets 8 TeV.
 Here we have four different observables, that behave somewhat differently upon being given large weight.
 The $\chi^2$ of any of these distributions significantly improves when given large weight.
 For the top transverse momentum and top pair invariant mass distributions this improvement is accompanied by a rather significant deterioration of the global fit quality, in which the agreement with all other datasets is spoiled by a greater or lesser extent.
 In the case of the top and top pair rapidity distributions the global fit quality is very similar and only the description of jets deteriorates moderately.
 This is consistent with the results of previous studies by NNPDF~\cite{Czakon:2016olj,Amoroso:2020lgh}, suggesting that the rapidity distributions, despite being described less well than in NNPDF3.1~\cite{Ball:2017nwa}, remain largely compatible with the rest of the dataset.
-It is also consistent with previous studies concluding that the simultaneous description of all of the ATLAS 8 TeV top distributions is problematic, possibly also because of ill-defined correlations within individual distributions and between different distributions~\cite{Bailey:2019yze,Amoroso:2020lgh}.
+It is also consistent with previous studies concluding that the simultaneous description of all of the ATLAS 8 TeV top distributions is problematic, possibly also because of ill-defined correlations within individual distributions and between different distributions~\cite{Bailey:2019yze,Amoroso:2020lgh}, and indeed other recent PDF determinations~\cite{Hou:2019efy,Bailey:2020ooq} include only a pair out of the four distributions (though their choice of pair differs from our own).
 We thus keep the two rapidity distributions ($y_t$ and $y_{t\bar{t}}$) and discard the transverse momentum and invariant mass distributions from the baseline.

 \item ATLAS and CMS dijet 7 TeV.
 The $\chi^2$ of these datasets improves from 2.16 to 1.84 and from 1.85 to 1.34, respectively, while the global fit quality is very similar and only the description of the top pair data deteriorates moderately.
 We accordingly keep these two datasets in the baseline.
 The reason why the improvement of the $\chi^2$ is moderate is likely related to the large value of the stability metric $Z$, rather than to internal inconsistencies.
 Also in this case we will investigate the effect of regularizing the covariance matrix in Sect.~\ref{sec:tests}, where we will show that upon regularization the $\chi^2$ becomes close to unity but the PDFs are essentially unaffected. \end{itemize}